February 3, 2015

 To demonstrate nonpolar solubility, you can use hexane, water, and iodine.
 In this case, the nonpolar iodine will dissolve in and color the nonpolar hexane, but it will not affect the polar water.
 London dispersion forces can be used to explain the nonpolar–nonpolar interaction.

 Finally, you can create an inquiry experiment for your students by having them determine if unknown compounds are more polar or nonpolar, based on their relative solubility in water.
-If you are testing unknown compounds that are not colored, you can measure another property of the mixture, such as pH or conductivity, using the Advanced Chemistry Sensor, to determine if the solute will dissolve in the polar solvent.
+If you are testing unknown compounds that are not colored, you can measure another property of the mixture, such as pH or conductivity, using our Wireless Sensors, to determine if the solute will dissolve in the polar solvent.

 With these quick demonstrations and activities, you can use the students' established ideas about forces of attraction to introduce the important concepts of molecular structure and "like dissolves like."